redshifter/tribes2works/skifree/README.md

 # HANDICAPS
 If you leave the spawn platform after handicapping yourself, the game will acknowledge the challenge you've given yourself.
-- Hard Mode: Go without your Energy Pack.
+- Hard Mode: Throw away your Energy Pack.
-- Discless: Go without your Spinfusor, without discjumping from the spawn platform.
+- Discless: Throw away your Spinfusor, without discjumping from the spawn platform.
 - Single Discjump: Throw away your Spinfusor as you discjump from the spawn platform.
-- Glass: Reduce your health to a sliver before going (if you toss away your Repair Kit, it'll put you into this mode without having to hurt yourself).
-You cannot get any health back.
+- Glass: Throw away your Repair Kit, or reduce your health to a sliver with the spinfusor.
+You will have a sliver of health and cannot get any health back.
 You MUST finish the course without taking damage!

 # ARTIFICAL INTELLIGENCE
 You can add bots to the SkiFree map.
 They suck, but I did make them to the point that they kinda understand how to play...